Contexte/eu-crowdsourcing-framework/README.md

 It contains several files, that you can use to enhance pybossa and make it able to parse the kind of datas you should get in this project.

  - project.py : _is the project's view (controller of MVC).
 The enhanced version has a route and a method more, used to support the 'analyzer', which is used to parse the datas.
-To put in_ pybossa/pybossa/view/project.py
+To put in_ <b>pybossa/pybossa/view/project.py</b>
-    - homemade_part_of_project.py : _same as project.py, but only contains the part that doesn't come with pyBossa._
+    - homemade_part_of_project.py : _same as_ project.py_, but only contains the part that doesn't come with pyBossa._
  - tasks.html : _is a static page that allow you to chose between several actions to do on a project tasks and tasksruns.
 The enhanced version contains a block called "Analyzer" that allow you to click on it to access the analyzer template via its route.
-Tu put in_ pybossa/pybossa/themes/default/templates/projects/tasks.html
+Tu put in_ <b>pybossa/pybossa/themes/default/templates/projects/tasks.html</b>
  - analyzer.html : _is the template of the analyzer, accessed by the route written in the_ project.py _file.
 It contains the logic used to display and order the tasks runs in Javascript.
 Basically, tasks runs are ordered in two ways : by organizations and by parts of PDF.
-These two ways are crossed in an HTML table to properly be displayed._
+These two ways are crossed in an HTML table to properly be displayed.
+To put in_ <b>pybossa/pybossa/themes/default/template/projects/analyzer.html</b>
  - tasks_run_analyzer.py : _is a script used to display the tasks runs, orderded only by organizations.
 Untested since I changed the data model from parent pdf to organization and doesalmost the same thing than the analyzer.html, only in python._